Resources

 1. Intimation of death to the insurance company

 Be aware of specific timelines for intimation and documents required by the insurer, such as a medical certificate or police report.
-Keep yourself familiar with policy terms and conditions to avoid complications, ensuring smoother claims.
+To avoid complications, familiarise yourself with policy terms and conditions and ensure smoother claims.

 2. Submission of necessary documents and forms